SAHMinSTEM/SATM-in-STEM-Objective/README.md

 * Inform mothers about local or virtual job fairs (particularly those that target women).
 * Provide scholarships and grants for mothers who want to further their education.

-The latest rabbithole : AI
+The latest rabbithole : AI and how it effects the household.